makerdao/dss-deploy-scripts/README.md

 - seth/dapp/jq/mcd (https://dapp.tools/)
 - bc

-Either way, you'll need to have an Ethereum node running, e.g. `dapp testnet`.
+Either way, you'll need to have an Ethereum node running, e.g. `dapp testnet` or `parity --chain=dev --tracing=on --fat-db=on --pruning=archive`.

 ### Config File:
 For each step there is a default config file in place `step-<STEP>.json`.